Hari-chann/xyz/README.md

 ```

 ## Running the test suite
-For the test suite, we are using minitest
+For the test suite, we are using minitest.

-`/test` contains the tests for the models, controllers and services
+`/test` contains the tests for the models, controllers and services.
 ```bash
 rails test
 ```

-For react components, we are using jest (just for utilities.jsx )
+For react components, we are using jest (just for utilities.jsx ).

 `/app/javascript/services/*.test.js`
 ```bash